kargov/youtube-streaming/README.md

 ### Run the Application

+Please update src/index.js with your YOUTUBE API KEY

 The project is prefigured with a simple development web server.
 The simplest way to start this server is: